Internships at LEAP

 Schedule:

-• LEAP works with interns year round.
+• LEAP works with seasonal interns, year round.
 The hours per week and duration of the internship are flexible.
 LEAP interns that work less than 10 hours/week are expected to commit to at least a three-month internship.
 Interns that work more than 10 hours/week can be shorter.
 If these conditions aren’t met, LEAP’s volunteer program may be a good fit.

 About LEAP

 Local Environmental Agriculture Project (LEAP) is a Roanoke-based 501c3 nonprofit.
 Founded in 2009, LEAP strives to nurture equitable food and farming systems that prioritize health and abundance.
-LEAP programs include two farmers markets, a mobile market, a farm share, a food hub, a commercial kitchen, three community gardens, and robust nutrition incentive programs.
+LEAP programs include two farmers markets, a mobile market, a farm share, a food hub, a processing kitchen, three community gardens, and robust nutrition incentive programs.
 LEAP will be opening a retail store in 2024 at its location in Roanoke’s West End neighborhood.
 LEAP also serves as a fiscal sponsor for Roanoke Foodshed Network and Virginia Fresh Match.
 Learn more about LEAP at leapforlocalfood.org.

 To Apply:

-Email a cover letter and resume to Kelly Key at kelly@leapforlocalfood.org or drop them off at The LEAP Hub at 1027 Patterson Ave.
+Please complete this intern application form and email your cover letter and resume to Kelly Key at kelly@leapforlocalfood.org or drop them off at The LEAP Hub at 1027 Patterson Ave.
 SW, Roanoke.

 If assistance is needed with the application process, reach out to Kelly Key (kelly@leapforlocalfood.org or 540-492-5311).